AdobeDocs/experience-platform.en/help/segmentation/api/estimates-and-previews.md

 The API endpoints used in this guide are part of the Adobe Experience Platform Segmentation Service API.
 Before continuing, please review the [Segmentation developer guide](./getting-started.md).

-In particular, the [getting started section](./getting-started.md#getting-started) of the Segmentation developer guide includes links to related topics, a guide to reading the sample API calls in the document, and important information regarding required headers that are needed to successfully make calls to any Experience Platform API.
+In particular, the [getting started section](./getting-started.md#getting-started) of the Segmentation developer guide includes links to related topics, a guide to reading the sample API calls in the document, and important information regarding required headers that are needed to successfully make calls to Experience Platform APIs.

 ## How estimates are generated